Optimizing Representation in Redistricting: Dual Bounds for Partitioning Problems with Non-Convex Objectives: Computations

 \subsection{Multi-Ratio Results}

 For multi-ratio results, we limited ourselves to stepwise models for ease of implementation.
 We show that 10 hours of computation time can secure near optimality on several easier instances.
-See Table~\ref{tab:CPVIResultsLongRuns}.
+We provide these results in Table~\ref{tab:CPVIResultsLongRuns}.
+Maps of the solutions for South Carolina and Iowa are given in Figure \ref{fig:BestCPVI} under Appendix \ref{app:Maps}.

-For improved performance, it seems likely that a LogE-PWL variant would be ideal.
+For improved performance, it seems likely that a LogE variant would be ideal.
 This requires a more complicated formulation due to the increased number of variables in each part of the objective function.